-NYU London students will find a full programme of community service opportunities organized by the Student Life department.
-Students can choose to get involved with a variety of service programmes ranging from on-going projects to one-off events.
-Community service offers a unique perspective on life in London, affording NYUL students the chance to meet people they would never otherwise get the opportunity to meet.
+There is a full programme of community service opportunities and trips, organized by the Student Life department.
+Community service offers a unique perspective on life in London, affording NYU London students the chance to meet people they would never otherwise get the opportunity to meet.
 The programmes also offer students an insight into areas of London and the UK that would often be inaccessible, and a different outlook on British culture.

 NYU London is a longstanding supporter of London Culture Crawl, organised by Maggie’s Cancer Care Centres to raise funds and awareness.
-Our first volunteering event of the Fall semester, this is also our biggest of the entire Academic Year, London Culture Crawl is an exciting and rewarding way to see the city from a novel perspective.
-During the Spring semester we take our students to the seaside to volunteer as the best cheer squad for Cancer Research UK at Brighton Marathon!
+During the Spring semester we take our students to the seaside to volunteer as the best cheer squad for Great Ormond Street Hospital at the Brighton Marathon!